Verastem Inc. (VSTM)'s Financial Results Comparing With Zynerba Pharmaceuticals Inc. (NASDAQ:ZYNE) | New Business Observer

 Liquidity

-The Current Ratio of Verastem Inc. is 7.6 while its Quick Ratio stands at 7.6.
-The Current Ratio of rival Zynerba Pharmaceuticals Inc. is 9.9 and its Quick Ratio is has 9.9.
-Zynerba Pharmaceuticals Inc. is better equipped to clear short and long-term obligations than Verastem Inc.
+The Current Ratio and a Quick Ratio of Verastem Inc. are 7.6 and 7.6.
+Competitively, Zynerba Pharmaceuticals Inc. has 9.9 and 9.9 for Current and Quick Ratio.
+Zynerba Pharmaceuticals Inc.’s better ability to pay short and long-term obligations than Verastem Inc.

 Analyst Ratings

-The table shown features the ratings and recommendations for Verastem Inc. and Zynerba Pharmaceuticals Inc.
+Verastem Inc. and Zynerba Pharmaceuticals Inc. Recommendations and Ratings are available in the next table.

 |Sell Ratings